daxcee/Flow-Android-client/README.md

 close the emulator and start a new instance of the virtual device.

 Note that in the install process, there could be notifications of `google apps not working`, ignore those messages.

+### Build & Run

+This project uses a [Gradle SDK Manager Plugin](https://github.com/JakeWharton/sdk-manager-plugin).
+On initial run, the Android SDK needs to be downloaded first, by running:

+	$ ./gradlew clean assemble